iotaledger/identity.rs/identity_agent/README.md

 # IOTA Identity Agent

-The identity agent is a peer-to-peer communication framework for building digital agents on IOTA Identity.
+The identity agent is a peer-to-peer communication framework for building SSI agents on IOTA Identity.
 It is intended to host implementations of the [DIDComm protocols](https://wiki.iota.org/identity.rs/specs/didcomm/overview) with future updates.
 Together with these protocols, this will, for example, allow for did-authenticated communication between two identities to exchange verifiable credentials or presentations.

 For a high-level and less technical introduction, see the [blog post](https://blog.iota.org/the-iota-identity-actor-explained/) on the agent (formerly known as identity actor).